vippsas/vipps-recurring-api/vipps-recurring-api.md

   "pricing": {
     "amount": 25000,
     "suggestedMaxAmount": 300000
+  },
+  "interval": {
+    "period": {
+        "count": 1,
+        "unit": "MONTH"
     }
   }
+}
 ```

 Updating `amount` is only possible for agreements with `pricing.type:LEGACY`

 Updating `suggestedMaxAmount` is only possible for agreements with `pricing.type:VARIABLE`

+In order to update the interval from a RECURRING type to a FLEXIBLE type, you need to put an empty `interval`
+in your `PATCH` request body.
+This type of update is only available for DK and FI merchants.

 **Please note:** As a `PATCH` operation all parameters are optional.
 However,
 when setting an agreement status to `STOPPED` no other changes are allowed.